ibm-cloud-docs/dns/disable-recursion-dns.md

 # Disabling recursion for DNS
 {: #disable-recursion-for-dns}

 {{site.data.keyword.cloud}} DNS servers perform recursion by default.
-Recursion allows your DNS server to contact other DNS servers to assist in resolving domain names when it cannot resolve the domain itself.
-Recursion can prove to be useful when necessary; however, it also opens the DNS server open to attack, which could take down the DNS server altogether.
+Recursion allows your DNS server to contact other DNS servers to help resolve domain names when it cannot resolve the domain itself.
+Recursion can prove to be useful when necessary; however, it also opens the DNS server open to attack, which might take down the DNS server altogether.
 System administrators generally identify a need for recursion and act accordingly.
 Otherwise, it is best to disable recursion.
 Follow these steps based on your operating system or control panel to disable DNS recursion.
 {: shortdesc}

 ## Disable recursion in Plesk